moreiarty/PranavM.WxTechChallengeService/README.md

 * Having Query/Repository layer sitting above the Accessor/client project
 * Use Notification pattern for validating trolley request body (Martin Fowler)
 * Include error handling of downstream exceptions, establish error code strings for them, and expose them in the Error data model
+* Implementing Structured Logging for exporting to Container Insights in Azure